 If you have CH, it’s important to follow guidelines to lower your risk of heart disease.
 Talk with your primary care doctor or cardiologist (heart doctor) about ways to do this, including:

-- Keeping track of your blood pressure and controlling it if it’s high.
+- Controlling your blood pressure if it’s high.

 - Following a healthy lifestyle.